featureops/featureops-javascript/README.md

 Official JavaScript (Client & Node.js) Library for the Feature Ops Web API

 ## Features
-- Provide feature flags settings to the client and/or the server
+- Provide (and evaluate) feature flags settings for the client and/or the server
-- Catpure and store feature flag statistics
+- Capture and store feature flag statistics within the Feature Ops application
+- Improve performance via feature flag caching

 ## Support
 The Feature Ops JavaScript Client SDK supports the following browsers: